philippkurle/Satellite_Sim-AI-Supported-Embedded-Systems-Learning-Project/README.md

 ## Context

 I started this project as a self-directed semester-break learning project after I was unable to take an assistant position in a university lab, as I had originally planned.
-The goal was to gain hands-on experience in embedded systems, hardware integration, and system-oriented thinking through the development of a simplified satellite subsystem simulator on an Arduino Mega.
+The goal was to gain hands-on experience in embedded systems, hardware integration, and system-oriented thinking.
+I hoped to achieve this by developing a simplified satellite subsystem simulator on an Arduino Mega.
 The software implementation was heavily AI-assisted, as I had only very limited knowledge of C++ and object-oriented programming when I started the project.

 ## Project Overview

 Satellite_Sim simulates a simplified satellite system where subsystem behavior and availability are determined by the simulated energy input from the photovoltaic (PV) solar cell.

-The Arduino Mega is powered from a 5 V USB power bank, while the micro servo is supplied separately from an additional 5 V output.
+The Arduino Mega is powered from a 5 V USB power bank, as well as the micro servo, which is supplied separately from an additional 5 V output.
 The solar cell is not used as the primary power source for the controller, but its measured voltage is used as a proxy for available solar energy.
-To reduce the risk of damaging the Arduino´s analog pins, I implemented a 10 kΩ / 10 kΩ voltage divider to halve the applied PV voltage.
+I implemented a 10 kΩ / 10 kΩ voltage divider to halve the applied PV voltage.
+By that, I reduced the risk of damaging the Arduino´s analog pins.
 The solar cell produced approximately 5.12 V during testing under direct sun exposure.

 Based on the measured PV voltage, as well as the simulated leak status from the water-level sensor, the system operates in one of three modes:

 - **NOMINAL** - normal operation with full system availability
-- **WARN** - limited operational availability and duty-cycle-dependent telemetry
+- **WARN** - limited operation and decreased duty-cycle telemetry
-- **SAFE** - safety-oriented system behaviour with strict duty-cycle telemetry
+- **SAFE** - safety-oriented system behavior with strict duty-cycle telemetry

 These modes determine which subsystems will remain responsive and how they react.